KenPainter/GenLogic/docs/50-integrity-features/02-non-subvertible-calculations.md

 # Non-Subvertible Calculated Columns

-GenLogic provides automated and generated columns that are automatically maintained by the database.
+GenLogic provides automated and formula columns that are automatically maintained by the database.
 To ensure data integrity, these calculated values must be protected from direct modification by application code.

 ## The Problem